 - Review job descriptions within career fields of interest to become familiar with the skills, qualifications, and background that employers are seeking on Wheelock Works.

-- Work with Career Center staff and revise your resume to reflect any additional work or volunteer experience that you have gained over the past year.
+- Work with Career Services staff and revise your resume to reflect any additional work or volunteer experience that you have gained over the past year.

-- Participate in Career Center career development workshops over the course of the academic year.
+- Participate in Career Services career development workshops over the course of the academic year.